avinashlt/movie-listing/README.md

 Assets is a module where the images are stored.

-The unit testing is impliemented in the test module and can be executed in the below given instructions.
+The unit testing is implemented in the test module and can be executed in the below given instructions.

 ## Adaptive Design
 The application supports for mobile and desktop.
 Multiple layouts are designed to achieve the adaptive design.